markyboi10/PasswordManager_case/README.txt

 Password Manager Program:

+TO AVOID ANY INITIAL POTENTIAL ISSUES: Clear your json file before running the program for the first time, you will only need to do this one time.

 What it does: Allows user to create account information, given a valid url, and save it in encrypted form to a local json file.
 Additionally, if a user wishes to retrieve account information, it can do so with the search bar.